jordanshatford/clip-queue/docs/COMMANDS.md

 # Commands

-Twitch Clip Queue provides a set of commands accessible through Twich chat for moderators and the streamer.
+Clip Queue provides a set of commands accessible through Twich chat for moderators and the streamer.
 The following is a list of commands and what they are used for:

 > NOTE: the command prefix is customizable via the settings, for the sake of documenation, the default prefix (`!cq`) will be used.